Studies have revealed that influenza vaccination prevents medical visits and hospitalizations.4

 Seasonal flu vaccines are selected each year to protect against the influenza viruses that surveillance indicates are most likely to be circulating in the upcoming flu season.1

 Preventing influenza helps reduce the potential loss of function in older adults.
-Sadly, approximately 19.8% of older adults hospitalized with influenza had significant decreases in functional abilities, and 9.9% experienced catastrophic disability, which is defined as a loss of independence of 3 or more basic activities of daily living (personal care and hygiene, mobility, and being able to get in and out of bed or up from a chair or sofa, toileting, bathing, and feeding).7
+Sadly, approximately 18.2% of older adults hospitalized with influenza had significant decreases in functional abilities, and 9.9% experienced catastrophic disability, which is defined as a loss of independence of two or more basic activities of daily living (personal care and hygiene, mobility, and being able to get in and out of bed or up from a chair or sofa, toileting, bathing, and feeding).7

 CLICK HERE for the latest ACIP recommendations on seasonal influenza vaccines

-1. Key facts about flu vaccines.
-Centers for Disease Control and Prevention.
-Accessed September 20, 2024. https://www.cdc.gov/flu/prevent/keyfacts.htm 2.
-Lu PJ, O’Halloran A, Ding H, Greby SM, Williams WW.
+1. Centers for Disease Control and Prevention.
+Key facts about seasonal flu vaccine. https://www.cdc.gov/flu/vaccines/keyfacts.html.Published September 17, 2024.
+Accessed October 14, 2025.
+2. Lu PJ, Ding H, Greby SM, Williams WW.
 Current status and uptake of influenza vaccination over time among senior adults in the United States.
 Hum Vaccin Immunother.
-2015;11(12):2849-2851. doi:10.1080/21645515.2015.1075108 3.
-Flu vaccination coverage, United States, 2020–2021 influenza season.
-Centers for Disease Control and Prevention.
-Accessed September 20, 2024. https://www.cdc.gov/fluvaxview/coverage-by-season/2020-2021.html?CDC_AAref_Val=https://www.cdc.gov/flu/fluvaxview/coverage-2021estimates.htm 4.
-This season’s flu vaccines reduced flu medical visits and hospitalizations across all ages.
-Centers for Disease Control and Prevention.
-Accessed September 20, 2024. https://www.cdc.gov/flu/spotlights/2023-2024/vaccines-reduce-medical-visits.htm 5.
-Flu & people with heart disease or history of stroke.
-Centers for Disease Control and Prevention.
-Accessed September 20, 2024. https://www.cdc.gov/flu/highrisk/heartdisease.htm 6.
-Influenza vaccine products for the 2024–2025 influenza season.
-Immunize.org.
-Accessed September 20, 2024. https://www.immunize.org/catg.d/p4072.pdf 7.
-Andrew MK, MacDonald S, Godin J, et al. Persistent functional decline following hospitalization with influenza or acute respiratory illness.
+2015;11(12):2849-2851. doi:10.1080/21645515.2015.1075108.
+3. Centers for Disease Control and Prevention.
+Influenza vaccination coverage for persons 6 months and older. https://www.cdc.gov/fluvaxview/interactive/general-population-coverage.html.
+Accessed July 19, 2025.
+4. Centers for Disease Control and Prevention.
+This season’s flu vaccines reduced flu medical visits and hospitalizations across all ages. https://www.cdc.gov/flu/whats-new/2023-2024-vaccines-reduce-medical-visits.html.
+Accessed October 10, 2025.
+5. Centers for Disease Control and Prevention.
+Flu and people with heart disease or history of stroke. https://www.cdc.gov/flu/highrisk/heartdisease.htm.
+Accessed July 19, 2025.
+6. Immunize.org.
+Influenza vaccine products for the 2025–2026 influenza season. https://www.immunize.org/catg.d/p4072.pdf.
+Accessed October 9, 2025.
+7. Andrew MK, MacDonald S, Godin J, et al. Persistent functional decline following hospitalization with influenza or acute respiratory illness.
 J Am Geriatr Soc.
-2021;69(3):696-703. doi:10.1111/jgs.16950
+2021;69(3):696-703. doi:10.1111/jgs.16950.